Excel LEFT Function (Table of Contents)

 Step 1: We will apply the LEFT formula in cell B4.

 Step 2: Now, we have to enter the syntax, cell address which is A4, for which we have to extract the substring.
-Like the below picture, we have to put a comma and then the number of characters which we want to extract.
-So, in this example, we want initial so take it as 1.
+Like the below picture, we have to put a comma and then the number of characters that we want to extract.
+So, in this example, we want an initial so take it as 1.

 Take the reference of below picture: